Role Theory, Role Strain, Role Distancing,

 Design: Structured observational study.
 Children used props and dolls to act out a social

 evening for adults.
-As part of the role play, each child selected items from a miniature
+As part of the role playing, each child selected items from a

-grocery store stocked with 73 different products, including beer, wine, and cigarettes,
+miniature grocery store stocked with 73 different products, including beer, wine, and

 Patients: One hundred twenty children, 2 to 6 years old, participated individually in the

 Main Outcome Measure: Whether or not a child purchased cigarettes or alcohol at the